chinmaygarg13/Digital-Humanities/README.md

 Subject: Basics of Leadership.
 Time: around 3:00 AM, 27 Nov 2019

 3. Pregnancy Test Kits - The tiny sticks of Hope.
 History and Working Priciple of Pregnancy Test Kits - A very succussful biosensor.
 Also, how Pee for Pregnancy became the norm.
 Subject: Biosensors.
 Time: around 9:00 PM, 20 Jan 2020

 TO-DO: convert .docx to .md
+(Note for myself: 2 spaces for next line.)